haade-administrator/haade.fr/_posts/en/2021-09-25-zoneminder-home-assistant-and-machinelearning.md

 use_sequence= yes # Important for the support of the new system
 {% endhighlight %}

-in order to be able to use the capture of images by person you must create a folder if it does not exist in ... named known\_faces and integrate inside a subfolder named nicolas then integrate photos of you which will be named 1.webp, 2.webp, etc. architecture direct link [https://zmeventnotification.readthedocs.io/en/latest/guides/hooks.html?highlight=known#known-faces-images](https://zmeventnotification.readthedocs.io/en/latest/guides/hooks.html?highlight=known#known-faces-images){:target="_blank"}
+in order to be able to use the capture of images by person you must create a folder if it does not exist in ... named known\_faces and integrate inside a subfolder named nicolas then integrate photos of you which will be named 1.webp, 2.webp, etc. architecture direct link [https://zmeventnotification.readthedocs.io/en/latest/guides/hooks.html?highlight=known#known-faces-images](https://zmeventnotification.readthedocs.io/en/latest/guides/hooks.html?highlight=known#known-faces-images){: target="_blank"}

 [